kingtochan/NotionistWidget/README.md

 This project is currently distributed as source only.

-Prebuilt signed `.app` is not included.
+Prebuilt `.app` is not included due to lack of signature.
 If you want to use the widget, please build it locally in Xcode.

 ---